Geoff Downes: Reformed Asia, projects, and return to Yes (2006–present)

 In 2006, Downes reunited with the original members of Asia for a series of tours that continued into 2008, releasing a new album of studio material, Phoenix (2008), with more shows performed through Spring 2009.
 Later in 2009, the original Asia toured the US supporting Yes, with him and guitarist Steve Howe doing double duty performing with both bands nightly.

 In the autumn of 2009 the band went into the studio again to record another album.
 The Asia album Omega was released in April 2010, the band has embarked on a six-week US tour through August and September.
 A song, "Extraordinary Life" from their previous album, Phoenix (2008), was chosen as the trailer for US's biggest reality TV show America's Got Talent.
 Since 2011, Downes shares his time between YES and Asia, touring and recording with both bands.

 In 2012, Downes teamed up with Chris Braide under the name DBA (Downes Braide Association).
 The result was an album, Pictures of You, released summer 2012 on Plane Groovy Records.
-Since then, they have released three more studio recordings (Suburban Ghosts in 2015, Skyscraper Souls in 2017 and Halcyon Hymns in 2021), and a live album (Live in England in 2019).
+Since then, they have released four more studio recordings (Suburban Ghosts in 2015, Skyscraper Souls in 2017, Halcyon Hymns in 2021, and Celestial Songs in 2023), and a live album (Live in England in 2019).

 While active with the original Asia, he has also finished three albums with Wetton on their side project Icon, and recorded a live DVD in 2009 to promote the release of their third studio album.
 The project included guitarist Dave Kilminster, Pete Riley, and Hugh McDowell.
 In addition, Downes is also working on television, film and production music for a London West End film production company, Original Production Music Ltd.

 He released a further New Dance Orchestra (NDO) album in 2010 entitled Electronica with vocals from Anne-Marie Helder.
 It features Downes' orchestral style of keyboard playing.

 On 28 September 2010, he reunited with Bruce Woolley and Trevor Horn as the band the Buggles, performing "The Lost Gig" to raise funds for the Royal Hospital for Neuro-disability.

 On 22 March 2011, he performed at the Roundhouse, London with Trevor Horn and Producers, along with Spandau Ballet and Alison Moyet to raise funds for a music charity for underprivileged children.
 The event raised over half a million pounds on the night.

 On 31 March 2011, he was confirmed as participating in the recording of the new Yes album Fly from Here (2011), reuniting with them formally for the first time since 1980 and rejoining the band for an upcoming tour.
 In May 2011, he rejoined Yes as the full-time keyboard player.
 In 2012, the band appointed a replacement vocalist, Jon Davison.
 The new Yes album, Heaven & Earth was released in July 2014.

 Downes has also worked with Asia on a 30th Anniversary album, XXX, released in 2012.
 Downes co-composed 7 of the 9 original compositions on the album with Wetton, and the remaining two with Wetton and Howe.